tylertreat/tagify/README.md

 Examples
 ========

-Show me a Tagify UI with:
+Show me a Tagify UI that has:

 * [no options](http://jsfiddle.net/dosl/7PxkD/)
 * [a button for triggering add functions](http://jsfiddle.net/dosl/QrY8S/)